desaiuditd/media-server/README.md

   - It is the main service that you will use to view your media files.
 - **Sonarr**<br>
   Which is a TV show manager.
   - Sonarr is a TV show management service that can automatically download new TV shows and manage your TV show library.
-It can be integrated with jackett, to allow you to use many torrent trackers that are not available in the default installation and it can be integrated with Filebot to download subtitles for your media files.
   - It allows you to search, download, and organize your TV shows
   - Automates the process of downloading new TV shows and managing your TV show library.
 - **Radarr**<br>
   A movie manager.
   - Radarr is a movie management service that is similar to Sonarr, but for movies.
 It can automatically download new movies and manage your movie library.
-It's integrated with jackett, to allow you to use many torrent trackers that are not available in the default installation, and it can be integrated with Filebot to download subtitles for your media files.
   - It allows you to search, download, and organize your movies.
   - Automates the process of downloading new movies and managing your movie library.